marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

   - props:
       en:
         body: >
-          Apical supports every Travel Creator with a simple, fast and innovative technology, designed to accelerate growth, increase traveler satisfaction and improve their impact on the environment.
+          Apical supports every Travel Creator with a simple, quick and innovative technology, designed to accelerate growth, increase traveler satisfaction and improve the impact on the environment.
         cta:
           link: '#onboarding'
           text: Discover more